5 Socially Engaged Women to Follow in Art

 Together with her wife, she founded the LIG, a feminist and lesbian empowerment fund.
 She is also a member of Act Up-Paris (an activist group for the fight against AIDS), this LGBT rights and AIDS activist focuses her work as an art critic on the relationship between feminism and queer theory.
 A feminist approach that translates into the book Femmes artistes, artistes femmes: Paris, de 1880 à nos jours.
 Cowritten with Catherine Gonnard.

 A distinguished author, she was awarded the Pierre-Daix Literary Prize.
 In reward for her book Ce que le SIDA m’a fait: art et activisme à la fin du XXe siècle.
 Prize awarded annually for work in the history of modern and contemporary art.
 Art, writing, and finally cinema… Élisabeth is also the first chair of the Paris Gay and Lesbian Film Festival!
 Want to follow her daily life more closely?
 Visit her blog.

 In conclusion ?

 Today more than ever, these socially engaged women fight for the visibility and recognition of women in art.
-Their inspiring journeys and notorious positions in the artistic landscape encourage all women who contribute, often in the shadows, to enter the dynamism of contemporary art.
+Their inspiring journeys and notorious positions in the artistic landscape encourage women to enter the dynamism of contemporary art.
 Patronage, volunteering, collaboration, or artistic contributions of all kinds, the actions of these 5 devoted women are varied.
-More than an example of leadership and success, they embody and support each other in the various struggles of feminist activism in the international art world.
+More than an example of leadership and success, they embody and support each other through the various struggles of feminist activism in the international art world.